buggily/ify/README.md

 # ify

+### What ify Is

-ify is a supplemental code sample written by @buggily.
+ify is a architecture reference and supplemental code sample written by @buggily for personal use.

+### What ify Is Not

+ify is not a data analysis tool.

 ### Overview